David Campese: Bledisloe Cup Test series

-Campese was involved in the biggest controversy of his first World Cup game against England.
-Rugby writer Peter Jenkins in Wallaby Gold records that, "It took 10 minutes into the second half for Australia to score their first try, a controversial one, when Campese went across.
+Campese was involved in the biggest controversy of his first World Cup game.
+Rugby writer Peter Jenkins records that, "It took 10 minutes into the second half for Australia to score their first try, a controversial one, when Campese went across.
 He placed the ball on the knee of English rival Rory Underwood before it bounced away and Lynagh grounded it over the English line.
-But referee Keith Lawrence had already awarded the try to Campese...

-Campese later confessed that, "The chief talking-point was the fact that I was awarded a try which I never touched down properly.
+But referee Keith Lawrence had already awarded the try to Campese" Campese later said "The chief talking-point was the fact that I was awarded a try which I never touched down properly.
 It was not a score.
-It you study the video, it is obvious that I was not happy with the decision the referee made..."
+If you study the video, it is obvious that I was not happy with the decision the referee made."

-Campese's defence in this Test was later criticised by Australian coach Alan Jones.